dachcom-digital/pimcore-toolbox/docs/15_Context.md

 # Context

 The Toolbox context allows you to use different configuration namespaces.
-If you have multiple pimcore sites for example, it's possible to use different elements and configuration You're also able to merge different context configuration with the main one.
+If you have multiple pimcore sites for example, it's possible to use different elements and configuration.
+You're also able to merge different context configuration with the main one.

 ## Real Life Example
 You have one main toolbox configuration.
-Now you to implement a second page for your client, with a different layout and areas.
+Now you need to implement a second page for your client, with a different layout and areas.
 Just create a toolbox context (see below) and you're able to provide dedicated elements and specific configuration for each area element.
 If your client opens the document in backend in a specific site tree for example, he will only see those defined elements in the toolbar.